ideasonpurpose/wp-admin-separators/README.md

 new Separators(25, 26);
 ```

-Arguments can also be an array, a mix of integers and arrays or number-ish strings.
+Arguments can also be an array, a mix of integers and arrays, or number-ish strings.